digihistch24/abstract-template/README.md

 The structure of this repository is designed to be as simple as possible.
 The main files are:

-- `abstract-template` - The root directory of the repository.
+- `submission` - The root directory of the repository.
   - `_quarto.yml` - The configuration file for the Quarto project.
   - `.gitignore` - The file specifies intentionally untracked files to ignore.
   - `index.qmd` - The main file of the abstract.